-Applicants must have received their GED within the last 12 months through the Midland College Testing Center.
+Applicants must be Midland County Residents and must have received their GED within the last 12 months through the Midland College Testing Center.
 Applications are available at the Midland College Financial Aid Office.
-This scholarship covers tuition with a maximum of \$650 for the fall and spring semesters only.
+This scholarship covers tuition with a maximum of \$750 for the fall and spring semesters only.
 Students must be enrolled in at least 6 semester hours.
 The scholarship is renewable for three additional semesters, provided that students remain in good standing and reapply for the scholarship for the sophomore year.